Privacy notice - Electoral Services

 Information that is provided to the Returning Officer in candidates nomination papers will be used to publish statutory elections notices in accordance with electoral law.
 This includes:

-- Candidates name and address on ballot papers and election notices
+- candidates name and address on ballot papers and election notices

-- Subscribers names on election notices
+- subscribers names on election notices

-- Election agents names and address on election notices
+- election agents names and address on election notices

 The Returning Officer will maintain a list of names and addresses and contact details for booking contacts and key holders for polling stations and count venues.
 This information will only be shared with election staff employed to work at the venues, staff that deliver and collect election equipment to and from the venues and any other staff employed by the Returning Officer as necessary to administer the election or referendum.